 State Court Versus Federal Court

 When accused of committing a state crime, you are prosecuted for violating California law.
 Your case will take place in the superior court in the county in which the alleged crime was committed.
 However, in certain circumstances, you can also be charged for the same offense in federal court.
 Some California state crimes overlap with federal offenses allowing both sovereigns to charge and prosecute you simultaneously.

 Federal charges, however, are ordinarily larger-level offenses than those typically prosecuted by California.
 For example, large scale drug operations, multi-million dollar schemes, or public corruption by public officials.
 The federal court system is much different than in state court.
 There is a different set of rules, procedures, and strict deadlines that can permanently affect your case if they are not followed.
 Many attorneys do not practice in federal court for this very reason.
-Consequently, retaining an experienced federal defense lawyer is necessary to ensure you receive competent representation.
+Consequently, retaining an experienced Santa Ana federal defense lawyer is necessary to ensure you receive competent representation.

 Federal Crimes We Handle

-At the Law Offices of John D. Rogers, our Santa Ana federal crimes attorneys have represented individuals charged with:
+At the Law Offices of John D. Rogers, our Santa Ana federal crimes attorney has represented individuals charged with:

 - Federal Drug Trafficking